 Adam Teller is an early modern historian, specializing in the history of the Jews in the Polish-Lithuanian Commonwealth.
 He focuses on the ways in which they became an integral part of society there and the tensions this aroused.
 He has written two monographs (in Hebrew), one on living conditions in the Jewish quarter of Poznan, the other on the roles played by Jews in Lithuania’s eighteenth century magnate economy, as well as numerous articles (in English) on social and cultural issues.

-Associate Professor of International Studies, WIIS, Senior Lecturer in Political Science
+Faculty Fellow, Watson Institute for International Studies; Senior Lecturer in Political Science

 Nina Tannenwald’s research focuses on the role of international institutions, norms and ideas in global security issues, efforts to control weapons of mass destruction, and human rights and the laws of war.
-Before joining the Brown Department of Political Science staff in the fall of 2011, she was previously Assistant Professor at the University of Colorado at Boulder, and Assistant and then Associate Research Professor at Brown’s Watson Institute for International Studies.
-She has been a visiting professor at Cornell and Stanford Universities, a Carnegie Scholar, and an MacArthur Foundation Research and Writing Fellow in International Peace and Security.
-Moreover, she has been a commentator on local radio and television, and in the op-ed pages, on foreign policy issues, and a consultant to the United Nations Association.
-She holds a master’s degree from the Columbia School of International and Public Affairs and a Ph.D in international relations from Cornell University.
+Before joining the Brown Department of Political Science in the fall of 2011, she was previously Assistant Professor at the University of Colorado at Boulder, and Assistant and then Associate Research Professor at Brown’s Watson Institute for International Studies.
+She has been a visiting professor at Cornell and Stanford Universities, a Carnegie Scholar, and a MacArthur Foundation Research and Writing Fellow in International Peace and Security.
+In 2012-2013 she served as a Franklin Fellow in the Bureau of International Security and Nonproliferation in the U.S. State Department.
+She holds a master’s degree from the Columbia School of International and Public Affairs and a Ph.D. in international relations from Cornell University.

 Vazira Fazila-Yacoobali Zamindar